neelkarma/spiketracker/README.md

 DB_AUTH_TOKEN=
 ```

+5. Run `pnpm i` to install all the required dependencies.
+6. Run `pnpm initdb` to initialize the local database.

-### Start Developing
+## Start Developing

 1. Open the project in VS Code and create a new terminal.
-2. If this is your first time, run `pnpm i` to install all the required dependencies.
-3. Run `pnpm dev` to start the development server.
+2. Run `pnpm dev` to start the development server.

-### Common Issues
+## Common Issues

-#### Getting a backend error whenever the database is instantiated
+### Getting a backend error whenever the database is instantiated

-Check if the database schema is valid by installing SQLite, opening a new terminal and typing
+Check if the database schema is valid by installing SQLite, opening a new
+terminal and typing

 ```sh
 sqlite3 < schema.sql